-1.4 The core rules would consist mostly of:
+1.4 The Tax Value Method core ruleswould consist mostly of:

-- rules to work income tax liability;
+- rules to work out income tax liability;

 - rules to work out taxable income;

 - rules to work out net income;

 - rules to work out the taxable income adjustment; and

-- core concepts to support the calculation of net income, such as asset and liability definitions, holding rules for assets and liabilities, basic tax value rules, uniform cost and proceeds rules, splitting and merging of assets and liabilities rules, and non-cash transaction rules.
+- core concepts to support the calculation of net income, such as asset and liability definitions, holdingtogether with rules for holding assets and liabilities, basic tax value-rules, uniform cost and proceeds-rules, splitting and merging of assets and liabilities-rules, and non-cash transaction-rules.

 1.5 Detailed rules that form the vast bulk of the income tax law would still be necessary.
-However, those rules, in so far as they describe the tax base (i.e. what is assessable income and what is a deduction), would necessarily differ from what is currently there.
+However, those rules, in so far as they describe the tax base (i.e. what is assessable income and what is a deduction), would necessarily differ from what is currently there.be different to current rules.
 For example, it is anticipated that their quantity would be significantly reduced because:

-- the Tax Value Method core rules would do directly the job that existing detailed rules are needed to do; and - the number of disparate rules that currently exist would be reduced by standardising the treatment of assets and liabilities under the Tax Value Method.
+- the Tax Value Method core rules would doget directly the job thatto the result that some existing detailed rules are needed to do;get to; and - the number of disparate rules that currently exist would be reduced by standardising the treatment of assets and liabilities under the Tax Value Method.